 - Proximity to the United States

 - Favorable ease of trade from the United States due to NAFTA

 - Quantitative restrictions on the import of used cars.

 The United States Department of Commerce outlines the process for the registration and importation of a used vehicle into Mexico.
 The process is as follows:

 - Confirm that the vehicle meets NAFTA requirements.
 The vehicle must not be older than ten years.
-The vehicle must have been manufactured in the U.S., Canada or Mexico).
+Also, the vehicle – manufactured in the U.S., Canada, or Mexico.

 - Assemble the following documents: